 Sexual education.
 It seems that no matter how great or thorough the curriculum your eighth grade phys ed/health/science teacher used there’s still something you have questions about.
 Maybe it’s because your educator focused on cisgender straight folks.
 Maybe it’s because you overheard someone at brunch mention a body part that you didn’t even know existed.
 Whatever the reason we’ve all got questions and thankfully there are books to give us some answers.
-To get you started here are four books about topics that might not have been covered back in eighth grade.
+To get you started here are four sex books books about topics that might not have been covered back in eighth grade.

 Girl Sex 101 (Allison Moon and kd diamond)

 When Girl Sex 101 came out earlier this year it felt like everyone but my grandmother was talking about it.
 I finally got a copy last week and now I get what all the hubbub was about.
 Allison Moon’s anecdotal, warm writing style combined with kd diamond’s bold illustrations come together to create a smart and accessible guide that covers a whole wide range of topics from safer-sex to harnesses to consent.
 On both personal and professional notes I appreciate Moon’s commitment to including trans women in a book about girl/girl sex.
-While her effort to be inclusive did at times produce some awkward phrasing this book is miles ahead of most of its competitors; in part because she places cis and trans experiences together instead of putting trans women in one chapter and focusing the rest of the book on cis women.
+While her effort to be inclusive did at times produce some awkward phrasing this is one of those sex books that is miles ahead of most of its competitors; in part because she places cis and trans experiences together instead of putting trans women in one chapter and focusing the rest of the book on cis women.
 Short essays from other educators and activists (such as Tobi Hill-Meyer, Nina Hartley, and Claudia Astorino) are sprinkled throughout.

 Fucking Trans Women: A Zine About The Sex Lives Of Trans Women (Mira Bellweather)